Pei-Ling2024/pei-ling2024.github.io/_projects/1_project.md

 # Goal

 <span style="font-size:24px">
-This project aims to examine whether .
-That is, humans can tell which items are more typical than others.
+The goals of this project are two-fold: 1) to understand the contribution of different visual features of natural scenes to human category representation and 2) determine the similarity of that feature space to that of Deep Neural Networks (DNNs).
+It has been well-established that humans can tell which items are more typical than others.
 For example, most people would agree that the first beach (on the left) is more typical than the second beach (on the right).
-Both beaches were generated using DALL-E. This project wants to investigate the diagnostic features underlying these decisions.
+In this project, we use DNNs to investigate which category features are extracted in human category representation construction.
 </span>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">